Brian Pippard

-Sir Alfred Brian Pippard, FRS (7 September 1920 – 21 September 2008), was a British physicist.
-He was Cavendish Professor of Physics from 1971 until 1982 and an Honorary Fellow of Clare Hall, Cambridge, of which he was the first President.
+Sir Alfred Brian Pippard (7 September 1920 – 21 September 2008) was a British condensed matter physicist.
+He was Cavendish Professor of Physics from 1971 to 1982, and an Honorary Fellow of Clare Hall, Cambridge, of which he was the first president.

 Biography

-Pippard was educated at Clifton College and Clare College, Cambridge, where he graduated with MA (Cantab) and PhD degrees.
+Alfred Brian Pippard was born on 7 September 1920 in London, the son of engineer Alfred Pippard.
+He was educated at Clifton College and Clare College, Cambridge, where he graduated with M.A. and Ph.D. degrees.

-After working as a scientific officer in radar research during the Second World War, he was appointed as a Demonstrator in Physics at the University of Cambridge in 1946, subsequently becoming a Lecturer in the subject in 1950, a Reader in 1959, and the first John Humphrey Plummer Professor of Physics a year later.
-In 1971 he was elected Cavendish Professor of Physics.
+After working as a scientific officer in radar research during World War II, Pippard was appointed Demonstrator in Physics at the University of Cambridge in 1947, successively becoming Lecturer in 1950, Reader in 1959, and the first John Humphrey Plummer Professor of Physics the following year.
+In 1971, he was elected Cavendish Professor of Physics.

 Pippard demonstrated the reality, as opposed to the mere abstract concept, of Fermi surfaces in metals by establishing the shape of the Fermi surface of copper through measuring the reflection and absorption of microwave electromagnetic radiation (see the anomalous skin effect).
 He also introduced the notion of coherence length in superconductors in his proposal for the non-local generalisation of the London equations concerning electrodynamics in superfluids and superconductors.
 The non-local kernel proposed by Pippard, inferred on the basis of Chambers' non-local generalisation of Ohm's law) can be deduced within the framework of the BCS (Bardeen, Cooper and Schrieffer) theory of superconductivity (a comprehensive description of the details of the London–Pippard theory can be found in the book by Fetter and Walecka).